MBI-88/Desktop-App/README.md

-# Desktop-App
+# Signal-Process-Digital
-App for Windows
+App to process signal using digital filters